Updated on August 11th, 2020

 Making the most of your continued care services is key to ongoing success in sobriety.
 At Eudaimonia Recovery Homes, we offer several other continued care services that are complementary to IOP.
 If you enroll in an intensive outpatient program, you may also consider enrolling in the following recovery support services as well.

 - Peer Recovery Support Specialists (PRSS) – Facilitated through MAP, a third-party treatment provider, this program provides individualized sobriety support between varying levels of care in addiction treatment.
 All sober living clients at Eudaimonia are paired with a certified Peer Recovery Support Specialist whose job it is to support and guide them in early sobriety.

 - Sober Living Program – We offer safe, clean, and supportive sober living homes for men and women in all stages of recovery.
 Located in Houston, TX, Austin, TX, and Colorado Springs, CO, our sober homes provide a variety of room options, amenities, and pet-friendly options for clients who want to bring their pets with them to a sober living home.
 Each home is managed by on-site staff and provides easy access to local employment options, educational institutions, and volunteer opportunities.

 Ultimately, the work you do in IOP will help you to develop more self-esteem, a greater sense of self-efficacy, and the confidence and skills to create a new, sober life for yourself.
 If you’re searching for sobriety support after rehab, our continued care services may be the right fit for you.

-Call Eudaimonia Recovery Homes to speak with an admissions specialist about our intensive outpatient program or to get more information about our additional continued care programs.
+Call Eudaimonia Recovery Homes to speak with an admissions specialist about our intensive outpatient program or to get more information about our additional continuing care programs.